 To begin implementation, your Top Management should decide on and create an implementation team to head the effort.
 This team should be made up of managers from different areas of your business.
 An implementation team will ensure the success of your transition to the new Quality Management System.

-Examples of key processes are things such as design and delivery.
+Examples of core processes are things such as design and delivery.
 These are the processes which contribute directly to getting the customer what they want.
-Support processes are not directly responsible for it but do help the key processes to do their job.
+Support processes are not directly responsible for it but do help the core processes to do their job.
 These processes are things like training and facility maintenance.

 In order to keep the transition to ISO 9001 running smoothly, there should be a structured plan set into place.
 Using the to-do list created from your analyses in step one, the implementation team should create milestones and deadlines to get things done.